-The influence of the loading frequency to the fatigue strength was studied by Bernasconi and Kulin.11 Tensile-tensile fatigue tests at a frequency ranging from 1 to 4 Hz were performed.
+The influence of the loading frequency to the fatigue strength was studied by Bernasconi and Kulin11.
+Tensile-tensile fatigue tests at a frequency ranging from 1 Hz to 4 Hz were performed.
 The authors concluded that an increase in frequency is related to a decrease in fatigue strength.

 All these variables together increase the complexity in predicting the fatigue response of SFRP materials and components.
-Moreover, achieving a comprehensive characterization of an SFRP necessitates a substantial number of tests involving variations in parameters such as fiber orientation, testing temperature, load ratio, specimen thickness, among others.
+Moreover, achieving a comprehensive characterization of an SFRP necessitates a substantial number of tests involving variations in parameters such as fibre orientation, testing temperature, load ratio, specimen thickness, among others.
 Therefore, it becomes crucial to identify a fatigue parameter capable of correlating the experimental fatigue data.
 Such a parameter can be experimentally determined for a specific testing configuration.
-Together with a constitutive model describing the cyclic behavior implemented in a finite element tool, an accurate lifetime prediction for a component could be performed.
+Together with a constitutive model describing the cyclic behaviour implemented in a finite element tool, an accurate lifetime prediction for a component could be performed.
 This approach would significantly reduce the number of fatigue tests required for a complete characterization, thereby minimizing associated costs and time requirements.
 To predict the fatigue response of SFRP and identify such correlating parameter, several approaches are available in the literature.
 These approaches can be classified in various categories.
 The first category comprises the stress-based approaches where the stress components are the inputs.
-The failure parameter is determined by normalizing the operating stress by the ultimate tensile stress results obtained from quasi-static (q.s.) uniaxial tensile tests.^{1,6} This improved parameter has been found to give good results in predicting material failure under cyclic loading.
+The failure parameter is determined by normalising the operating stress by the ultimate tensile stress results obtained from quasi-static uniaxial tensile tests ^{1,6}.
+This improved parameter has been found to give good results in predicting material failure under cyclic loading.
 Additionally, using this parameter does not require extensive experimental testing of the material under cyclic loading conditions, which can be time-consuming and expensive.
 The limitation of stress-based approaches is that a single set of parameters cannot fully describe the influence of the load ratio.
-To address this limitation, the model needs to include additional parameters and functions that can capture the material's behavior under various load ratios, effects of ratcheting, and cyclic creep failure.^{7,12} prediction are typically calculated during cyclic loading in the stationary state.^{14,15} The evolution of these quantities such as secant modulus, cyclic energy density, hysteresis energy density, and dissipated energy density are stabilized.
-The fatigue prediction parameters such as cyclic creep increment,3 elastic strain energy,^{16,17} and dissipated energy18-21 are typically based on one of the mentioned cyclic quantities.
+To address this limitation, the model needs to include additional parameters and functions that can capture the material's behaviour under various load ratios, effects of ratcheting and cyclic creep failure ^{7,12}.

+Part of the second category of failure prediction are parameters based on strain and parameters based on the energy.
+The cyclic quantities used for the failure prediction are typically calculated during cyclic loading in the stationary state ^{14,15}.
+The evolution of these quantities such as secant modulus, cyclic energy density, hysteresis energy density, and dissipated energy density are stabilized.
+The fatigue prediction parameters such as cyclic creep increment 3, elastic strain energy ^{16,17} and dissipated energy 18-21, are typically based on one of the mentioned cyclic quantities.
 The fatigue prediction, based on the mentioned parameters, is quite good and it was found that the data was independent of the orientation and environmental conditions.
 A limitation for the mentioned parameters is their ability to describe negative and positive load ratios.
 This limitation is in the nature of the mentioned parameters.
 For example, a fatigue failure prediction parameter based on the creep increment will not be able to describe negative load ratios (no creep occurs), while parameters based on the cyclic loop will fail to describe high load ratios.